mjs/imapclient/doc-src/index.rst

 types.
 Exceptions are raised when problems occur (no error checking of return values is required).

-MAPClient is straight forward it use, but it can be useful to have at least a general understanding of the IMAP protocol. `RFC3501
+IMAPClient is straight forward it use, but it can be useful to have at least a general understanding of the IMAP protocol. `RFC3501
 <http://www.faqs.org/rfcs/rfc3501.html>`_ explains IMAP in
 detail.
 Other RFCs also apply to various extensions to the base